Morris Kestelman, Lama Sabachthani (Why have you forsaken me?), 1943, oil, Imperial War Museum, London

 On the Cross, it would have been natural, not just second nature, for Christ to draw on the psalmist’s question to God when he felt completely worn out in his suffering.

-But the ‘Why’ he addresses to God expresses a pained bewilderment at that suffering which can find no merely human explanation.
+But the ‘Why’ he addresses to God expresses a pained bewilderment at that suffering that can find no merely human explanation.
 It is a mystery that the Father alone can unlock.

 Yet Christ, in finding full solidarity with humanity, had to experience in himself abandonment by God.
 If we do not, at some stage feel abandoned by God, do we need salvation, no matter what we mean salvation?